magec/k8s-test/README.md

-# k8s-test
+# Kubernetes the not that hard (but kinda) way
-An implementation using terraform and puppet of a kubernetes cluster using https://github.com/kelseyhightower/kubernetes-the-hard-way
+An implementation using terraform and puppet of a kubernetes cluster based on https://github.com/kelseyhightower/kubernetes-the-hard-way

-STILL UNDER DEVELOMENT, there are a couple of things that need to be changed, for example balancer ip is hardcoded (among other things).

-Also, the worker nodes are not working yet

 ## Installation
 You just have to have docker installed (also make).